 The Hawks got off to a horror start with White, for the most part, watching on from the bench nursing injury.
-There was the controversy around the demotion of Cody Ellis and uncertainty around the club’s future.
+There was the controversy around the demotion of good mate Cody Ellis and wider uncertainty around the club’s future.

-All could, and did, way heavily on a new captain.
-However, it was nothing compared to what he and his family were dealing with off-court as his father David’s fight with early on-set dementia entered it’s final devastating stages.
+All could, and did, weigh heavily on a new captain.
+However, it was nothing compared to what he and his family were dealing with off-court as his father David’s fight with early onset dementia entered it’s final devastating stages.

-It led to to one the league fiercest competitors taking the floor and, for the first time ever, asking himself why?
+It led to one of the league’s fiercest competitors taking the floor and, for the first time ever, asking himself why?

 “I’d walk on the court at times and be so unsure about why I was out there.
 Towards the end of last year, even the middle part of the year when personal things had a strong hold on my life, I probably let the team down a little bit in being able to lead.

 It’s a situation anyone would struggle through, but the insidious nature of his father’s illness meant White also lost his greatest sounding board, the ear he’d always sought when things got tough.

 “Dad couldn’t even attend games last year and that’s the first time that’s ever happened in my life,” White said.

-“To walk in and not be able to talk to him about basketball… for me that’s my hero, he’s the reason I play the game because he took me to all those training sessions and coached me in the backyard.
+“To walk in and not be able to talk to him about basketball… for me that’s my hero, he’s the reason I play the game.
+He took me to all those training sessions and coached me in the backyard.

 “It just fell on me pretty hard and having to go out there and battle each night knowing that he wasn’t able to watch and wasn’t there was really hard.